-2010 2011 Change Americas \$ 250.0 \$ 252.0 1%
+2010 2011 Change \$ 250.0 \$ 252.0 1%

 Revenue in the Americas increased slightly in 2011 compared to 2010.
-Successful product launches in the region in 2010 presented a difficult year-overyear comparison for 2011.
-The region was positively impacted by the introduction of our ageLOC R2 and our ageLOC Galvanic Body Spa and related products in the fourth quarter of 2011 at our global convention in the United States.
+Successful product launches in the region in 2010 presented a difficult year-over-year comparison for 2011.
+The region was positively impacted by the introduction of our ageLOC $R^2$ and our ageLOC Galvanic Body Spa and related products in the fourth quarter of 2011 at our global convention in the United States.
 We launched our ageLOC Galvanic Body Spa and related products in the United States and Canada in January 2012 and currently plan to launch these products in the majority of our markets in the region in 2012.
 Regional results also benefited from approximately \$13 million of convention sales to distributors from outside the region.
 Excluding the impact of the non-region convention sales, revenue in the Americas would have been down 4% in 2011, compared to the prior-year.
 The opening of Argentina in the second quarter of 2011 contributed to 37% local currency revenue growth in Latin America, compared to the prior year.
 Active distributors in the region increased 3% in 2011 and executive distributors increased 1% compared to the prior-year period.

 South Asia/Pacific.
 The following table sets forth revenue for the South Asia/Pacific region (U.S. dollars in millions):

-2 010 2011 Change South Asia/Pacific \$ 182.8 \$ 236.2 29%
+2 2010 2010 2011 2011 Change South Asia/Pacific \$ 182.8 \$ 236.2 29%

 Foreign currency exchange rate fluctuations positively impacted revenue in South Asia/Pacific by 7% in 2011 compared to the same prior-year period.
 Excluding the impact of foreign currency fluctuations, revenue growth of 22% in this region was driven primarily by robust distributor growth and activity, along with continued interest in our strong product portfolio, including our ageLOC and TRA weight management products.
-The region was positively impacted by the introduction of our ageLOC R2 and our ageLOC Galvanic Body Spa and related products in connection with our global convention in the fourth quarter of 2011.
+The region was positively impacted by the introduction of our $ageLOC R^2$ and our ageLOC Galvanic Body Spa and related products in connection with our global convention in the fourth quarter of 2011.
 In January 2012, we launched our ageLOC Galvanic Body Spa and associated products in the Pacific.
-We currently plan to launch our ageLOC Galvanic Body Spa and associated products in the Pacific.
-We currently plan to launch our ageLOC Galvanic Body Spa and associated products in the region increased 43% while active distributors increased 18% compared to the prior year.
+We currently plan to launch our $ageLOC R^2$ and ageLOC Galvanic Body Spa and associated products throughout the region in 2012.
+Executive distributors in the region increased 43% while active distributors increased 18% compared to the prior year.
 We currently anticipate that extensive flooding in Thailand during the fourth quarter of 2011 may continue to negatively impact sales and distributor activities in that market through the first half of 2012.